Dr Rosa Codina

 Role

 I teach at both undergraduate and postgraduate level, leading both compulsory and elective modules.
-I am also a placement tutor for UG and PG hospitality students.
-I act as dissertation supervisor at UG and PG level (for hospitality and events students) and supervise PhD students as second and third supervisor.
-Lastly, I am an academic advisor for UG Hospitality Management students.
+I am also a placement tutor for undergraduate and postgraduate hospitality students.
+I act as dissertation supervisor at undergraduate and postgraduate level (for hospitality and events students) and supervise PhD students as second and third supervisor.
+Lastly, I am an academic advisor for undergraduate Hospitality Management students.

 I actively conduct research on the socio-cultural and political impacts of tourism and events in developing nations, with a focus on tourism host communities and traditionally marginalised groups.
 As part of this role, I also seek funding applications, collaborate with colleagues and produce published outcomes.